GagnonVincent/json-rules-engine/docs/rules.md

 ### Basic conditions

 The simplest form of a condition consists of a `fact`, an `operator`, and a `value`.
 When the engine runs, the operator is used to compare the fact against the value.
 An optional property `name` is also permitted to give a human readable name for a condition.
+This is usually of type `String`, but could also be `Object`, `Array`, or `Number`.

 ```js
 // my-fact <= 1